seongsoo-jeon/ACVSegFormer/README.md

 ## Updates
-- (미래) document 완료하기
+- (2025.12.19) document(README, ...) creation complete!
-- (2025.12.17) We completed the implemention of Q-AVSegFormer.
+- (2025.12.17) We completed the implemention of AVSegFormer(our improved version).